4 days MOT/MOT3S-E

 - Engineers and technical staff of engine design, development or tuning departments, Diesel engines.
 For improved comprehension, applicants are advised to initially follow the Module 1.

-- To improve the technical knowledge of Diesel engines for cars and industrial vehicles and the knowledge of the operating parameters.
+- This course provides technical knowledge on Diesel engines for cars and industrial vehicles and the knowledge of the operating parameters.

-- To know how direct injection Diesel engines work: ignition physics, design and adjustment parameters optimization.
+- know how direct injection Diesel engines work: ignition physics, design and adjustment parameters optimization,

-- To know high pressure injection systems operation and evolution.
+- master high pressure injection systems operation and evolution,

-- To understand how Diesel fuel characteristics affect the engine behavior.
+- understand how Diesel fuel characteristics affect the engine behavior,

-- To be able to select a depollution strategy and an after-treatment system.
+- select a depollution strategy and an after-treatment system,

-- To specify type of test campaign for the basic settings of Diesel engine with DOE.
+- specify a type of test campaign for the basic settings of Diesel engine with DOE.

 - Module 1 "MOT/MOT1-E" training.